jongracecox/auto-all/README.md

 ## Usage

-First, import the auto_all functions into your package.
+First, import the auto_all functions into your module.

 ```python
 from auto_all import start_all, end_all
 ```

-If your package has external dependencies then these can be imported and the imported objects can be hidden.
-In this example we will import pathlib.Path and show that it doesn't appear on the __all__ list.
+If your module has external dependencies then these can be imported and the imported objects can be hidden.
+In this example we will import pathlib.Path and show that it doesn't appear on the `__all__` list.
 We're not actually going to use this import, it's just for illustration.

 ```python